cloudfoundry/routing-api/README.md

 Registering OAuth clients can be done using the cf-release BOSH deployment manifest, or manually using the `uaac` CLI for UAA.

-- For API clients that wish to register routes with the Routing API, the OAuth client in UAA must be configured with the `route.advertise` authority.
+- For API clients that wish to register/unregister routes with the Routing API, the OAuth client in UAA must be configured with the `routing.routes.write` authority.
-- For API clients that require admin permissions with the Routing API, the OAuth client in UAA must be configured with the `route.admin` authority.
+- For API clients that wish to list routes with the Routing API, the OAuth client in UAA must be configured with the `routing.routes.read` authority.
-- For API clients that wish to list router groups with the Routing API, the OAuth client in UAA must be configured with the `router_groups.read` authority.
+- For API clients that wish to list router groups with the Routing API, the OAuth client in UAA must be configured with the `routing.router_groups.read` authority.

 For instructions on fetching a token, see [Using the API manually](#authorization-token).